-- Common standards, taxonomies and classifications of online CSAM should be created; - INHOPE should take the lead in identifying a unified and standardised classification of CSAM which is considered illegal across i) all EU, ii) all member Hotlines with the purpose of having data which can be used for machine learning; - A review and needs assessment should be conducted among international law enforcement agencies and INHOPE Internet Hotlines to identify what is achievable and practical in terms of machine learning with current systems; - INHOPE, in close concert with INTERPOL and national law enforcement agencies, should develop a concept of data types to be used in machine learning among Hotlines and should implement and roll this out for ICCAM; - Many of the barriers in using AI are 'soft' rather than technical and therefore a campaign to raise awareness of this to relevant stakeholders would create impact and gain more support and collaboration, for finances and staffing; - Public authorities that are allowed to have the data in order to train the models are needed (like AviaTor is doing with the Dutch police today) to which every country in the EU (or the INHOPE members) should send their data.
-The resulting models could then be shared with Hotlines (possibility to set up a geographical source on which the data can be trained).
+- Common standards, taxonomies and classifications of CSAM online should be created; - INHOPE, in collaboration with national law enforcement agencies, should conduct a review and assessment with the INHOPE membership to see what is achievable and practical In terms of machine learning with current systems; - INHOPE, in close concert with INTERPOL and national law enforcement agencies, should develop a concept of type of data to be used In ML, should explore what resources are available for the development of AI and to implement and roll this out for ICCAM; - INHOPE should take the lead in identifying a unified and standardised classification of CSAM across hotlines with the purpose of having data which can be used for machine learning; - Many of the barriers in using AI are 'soft' rather than technical and therefore a campaign to raise awareness of this to relevant stakeholders would create impact and gain more support and collaboration, for finances and staffing; - Access to data to train AI is one of the biggest challenges.
+INHOPE should take the lead in identifying usable and relevant data for machine learning in the future; - A public authority that is allowed to have the data in order to train the models is needed (like AviaTor is doing with the Dutch police today) to which every country in Europe (or the INHOPE network) should send their data.
+The resulting models could then be shared with hotlines (possibility to set up a geographical source on which the data can be trained);